transloadit/uppy/website/src/docs/uppy.md

 You can also provide your own logger object: it should expose `debug`, `warn` and `error` methods, as shown in the examples below.

-Here’s an example of `logger` that does nothing:
+Here’s an example of a `logger` that does nothing:

 ```js
 const nullLogger = {